ForBioPhylogenomics/tutorials/species_tree_inference_with_snp_data/README.md

 		bcftools view -H NC_031969.f5.sub2.vcf.gz | wc -l

 * We will now generate a reduced version of the dataset that includes only the most suitable SNPs for phylogenetic analysis.
 This means that we exclude all sites at which no alternative alleles are called for any of the individuals ("AC==0"), all sites at which only alternative alleles are called ("AC==AN"), and sites at which the proportion of missing data is greater than 20% ("F_MISSING > 0.2").
-At the same time, we will ensure that only bi-allelic SNPs are included in the reduced dataset by using the bcftools options `-m2` and `-M2` which set both the minimum (`-m`) and maximum (`-M`) number of alleles to 2.
-Thus, use the following bcftools command to write the reduced dataset to a new file named `NC_031969.f5.sub3.vcf.gz`:
+At the same time, we will ensure that only bi-allelic SNPs are included in the reduced dataset by using the BCFtools options `-m2` and `-M2` which set both the minimum (`-m`) and maximum (`-M`) number of alleles to 2.
+Thus, use the following BCFtools command to write the reduced dataset to a new file named `NC_031969.f5.sub3.vcf.gz`:

 		srun --ntasks=1 --mem-per-cpu=1G --time=00:01:00 --account=nn9458k --pty bcftools view -e 'AC==0 || AC==AN || F_MISSING > 0.2' -m2 -M2 -O z -o NC_031969.f5.sub3.vcf.gz NC_031969.f5.sub2.vcf.gz